alex65536/sofcheck/docs/gameset.md

   a list of valid moves in UCI format, separated by one or more spaces.
 There must be at least one board in the list of boards before this command.

+The file format is case-sensitive, so all the commands above must be written in lower case.

 A game is considered _canonical_ if there is at most one `title` command and exactly one command from the set (`startpos`, `fen`).
 If the whole file contains only canonical games, it is considered _canonical_.